Yaxchilan Ruins - Chiapas

 Our journey to Yaxchilan Ruins had us heading down the Usumacinta River in Chiapas, Mexico.
 Located a fair distance from the Riviera Maya, the state of Chiapas is environmentally diverse with pasture lands, mountains, jungles, rivers, waterfalls and canyons.
 Culturally, Chiapas is rich with colonial cities, and has a long history of Mayan settlements.

-Yaxchilan is one of many Mayan archeological sites located along the Usumacinta River, the borderline between Mexico and Guatemala.
+Yaxchilan is one of many Mayan archaeological sites located along the Usumacinta River, the borderline between Mexico and Guatemala.
 The area is referred to as the “Usumacinta Province” with settlements sharing architectural features that define the area.
 Cities fought for power throughout the centuries which makes the history intriguing and packed with interesting stories.
 Read more about this area in our review of the Bonampak Ruins that shows another influential Mayan settlement on the Usumacinta River.

 Yaxchilan was a large urban center and the dominant power of the Usumacinta River during the Classic Era.
 The location of Yaxchilan is unique.
 It was built on the curve of the Usumacinta River which proved a natural moat for protection.
 Only the south side of the site is exposed to land.

 The settlement existed from 350 A.D. to 850 A.D. with the height of its power ranging from 650 A.D. to 800 A.D.
 In 654 A.D., Yaxchilan found itself at war with Palenque in a fight for power and land.
 From 681 to 742, the city remained relatively small but grew to a regional capital that lasted into the early 9th Century.
 740 AD was the building hey day when the famous lintels were carved and created.
-It is these architectural details that tell the story of Yaxchilan and enabled archeologists to unravel the Mayan history in the area.
+It is these architectural details that tell the story of Yaxchilan and enabled archaeologists to unravel the Mayan history in the area.

 The first published documentation of the site seems to have been a brief mention by Juan Galindo in 1833,with exploration starting in 1882.Study and documentation has continued throughout the 20th and 21st Century by many national and international groups.